 Music: The Heartbeat of Bollywood

 At the core of any Bollywood song is, of course, the music.
 Music is a central element that sets the tone and emotion of the scene.
-It’s the heartbeat of the song, and every other element revolves around it.
+It’s the heartbeat of the film, and every other element complements it.

 Raga and Melody